green-638/ebird_analysis/README.md

 The script will make a request for each specified region code.
 If a region code is invalid, the CSV will be updated with all regions requested prior to invalid region.
 <br>
 <br>
 Note that API responses are limited to 10,000 results, so one request may not be enough to collect all data from a region.
 This effect is compounded by shared eBird checklists creating duplicate checklists for each eBird user.
-To mitigate this effect, consider collecting smaller sets of data and combining them afterwards.
+To mitigate this effect, consider collecting smaller sets of data.
 For example, data from Texas could be collected by requesting data from each county.

+## eBird API key
+A personal eBird API key is required to use this script.
+One can be requested [here](https://ebird.org/api/keygen).